 A wide variety of activities requires the sensing of electromagnetic radiation.
 Due to the atmosphere absorbed weakly in wavelength range, the utility of radiation sensors in the visible region is large and information is allowed to be obtained about distant objects.
 The close infrared and LWIR regions exhibit particularly low atmospheric absorption as well, therefore offering high potential for long-range observation sensors.

 A well-defined infrared sensor exists in the 8-14 µm spectral regions.
-Substantial investments in materials research for applications in LWIR sensors has been made by the Department of Defense (DoD), due to its requirements of reconnaissance and night vision capabilities.
-For instance, the military needs to track many ballistic missiles and their associated warheads, which dictates requirements for extremely discriminating sensors.
+Substantial investments in materials research for applications in LWIR sensors has been made.

 Two significant factors in this type of application are cost, and the most important, performance.
 Another key issue for future development of widespread infrared sensing technology is the consideration of price/performance tradeoff.
-Civilian law enforcement and many more applications of LWIR are far more price sensitive than the DoD.
+Civilian law enforcement and many more applications of LWIR are price sensitive.
 In the cases that ultra high performance is not needed, ease and reliability of processing and compatibility with conventional silicon electronics becomes important, because these factors strongly affect the cost.

 To detect LWIR many strategies can be used.
 The simplest and least expensive are bolometric approaches, in which incident radiation heats detector element causing measurable quantity to change (e.g., resistance or capacitance).
 Bolometers are useful for certain applications, including those in which an intergrating detector is needed, since they can operate at room temperature.
 A low-cost night vision camera is available, based on 240 by 336 individual microbolometers fabricated on a micromachined silicon chip.
 Fundamental performance limitations of bolometric detection are the result of bolometers’ reliance on a second-order effect; for instance, high sensitivity usually imposing slow response.
 Photo-detectors (which directly convert individual photons into an electrical voltage or current), are the superior choice for applications requiring high sensitivity.